smarie/python-mini-lambda/docs/index.md

 If you know python you should feel at home here, except for two things:

  * `or` and `and` should be replaced with their bitwise equivalents `|` and `&`
  * additional constants, methods and classes need to be made lambda-friendly before use.
-For convenience all of the [built-in functions](https://docs.python.org/3/library/functions.html) as well as constants, methods and classes from the `math.py` and `decimal.py` modules are provided in a lambda-friendly way by this package, hence the `from mini_lambda import Log` above.
+For convenience all of the [built-in functions](https://docs.python.org/3/library/functions.html) as well as constants, methods and classes from the `math.py` and `decimal.py` modules are provided in a lambda-friendly way by this package, hence the `from mini_lambda.symbols.math_ import Log` above.

 Note that the printed version provides the minimal equivalent representation taking into account operator precedence.
 Hence `numeric_test_2` got rid of the useless parenthesis.
 This is **not** a mathematical simplification like in [SymPy](http://www.sympy.org/fr/), i.e. `x - x` will **not** be simplified to `0`.